 Home pregnancy tests are a common tool used to find out if you’re expecting.
-Most at-home pregnancy tests are dipsticks.
-They’re are placed into a urine stream.
-The stick is then able to detect human chorionic gonadotropin (hCG).
-This is a hormone produced during early pregnancy.
+Most at-home pregnancy tests are dipsticks that are placed in a urine stream.
+The stick is then able to detect human chorionic gonadotropin (hCG), which is a hormone produced during early pregnancy.

 False-positive and false-negative tests can occur for a variety of reasons.
 It’s also important to remember that once you have a positive pregnancy test, it’s important to talk with your doctor about beginning early prenatal care.

 It’s sometimes caused by a chemical pregnancy.
 A chemical pregnancy occurs if a fertilized egg, known as the embryo, is unable to implant, or grow, very early on.
-This can happen for a wide range of reasons.
+This can happen for many reasons.